-When considering how to increase your income, keep in mind the two lists above dealing with incomes that ARE included in the DTI and incomes that AREN’T included.
-Focus on incomes that ARE included.
+When considering how to increase your income, keep in mind the two lists above deal with incomes that are included in the DTI and incomes that aren’t included.
+Focus on incomes that are included.

 Your time is not reimbursable outside hourly or salaried positions, so any extra income earned is above and beyond your current income.
-That said, your time is valuable in other ways, however you choose to spend it and with whomever you choose to spend it.
+That said, your time is valuable in other ways, however, you choose to spend it.

 Of course, you can always ask for a raise, recommend a bonus tied to your work and even investigate automating child support or alimony to increase its likelihood of arriving on time and in full each month.

 Lowering Your Debts and Financial Obligations